 The downside is your success is entirely limited to the candidates or employers that have signed up.

-Which means – for the time being at least – we are limited to the existing methods of communication.
+This means – for the time being at least – we are limited to the existing methods of communication.

 Therefore, the emphasis needs to be on making sure that any communications are worth the candidate’s time.
 Just as if messaging on a dating app, communications need to be enticing.
 Create intrigue.
 Give them a reason to reply beyond ‘I have an opportunity I want to discuss with you'.

 Because why should the candidate care what we as recruiters want?
-Instead why don’t we say:
+Instead, why don’t we say:

 ‘I have a role that I think you’d be great for!
 Do you have time to discuss it?’